SitecoreNA/Sitecore-CDP-Scripts/Experiences/Web/readme.md

 Then either "Preview" or set the Experience live.

-*Add Page Targeting if you are using a shared enviorment + setting live*
+*Add Page Targeting if you are using a shared environment + setting live*

 # Slide out demo bar: